The Mechanics of

 These are called compound sentences.

-An example of compound sentence is: [I am a fanfic
+An example of compound sentence is: [I am a fanfic writer, and I write mostly

-writer, and I write mostly drama.]
+fanfic writer.] and [I write mostly drama.]

-I did this by putting a comma and and between them.
+and between them.
 Words like and, or, and but are called conjunctions and are

 used to join simple sentences into compound sentences this way.

-A run-on
+A run-on sentence

-together in the correct way, using commas and conjunctions or semi-colons
+the correct way, using commas and conjunctions or semi-colons (which I will get

-wrote, [I am a fanfic writer I write mostly drama], that would
+to in a bit).
+If I wrote, [I am a fanfic writer I

-be a run-on sentence because there is no punctuation to separate the two
+is no punctuation to separate the two thoughts.

-As you can
+As you can see,

-that next.
+next.

 Punctuation are marks such as periods (.), question marks (?),